 behavioral techniques: Different methods to help “retrain” the bladder and get rid of the urgency to urinate. (see biofeedback, bladder training, electrical stimulation, habit training, pelvic muscle exercises, prompted voiding).

 brachytherapy: Involves the placement of tiny radioactive pellets into the Prostate gland.
 By utilizing ultrasound to place the seed pellets, damage to surrounding tissues is minimized.
-Approximately 13,500-16,000 rads of radiation energy is delivered directly to the Prostate.
+Approximately 13,500-16,000 rads of radiation energy are delivered directly to the Prostate.
 This procedure is performed on an outpatient basis.
-It is a one time procedure with very effective results.
+It is a one-time procedure with very effective results.
 The 10-year follow-up outcome data parallels that of Radical Prostatectomy.

 chemolysis : Certain types of kidney stones can be dissolved with the application chemicals.
 Uric acid stones, for example, can be dissolved with a solution of sodium bicarbonate in saline.
 Cystine stones may be treated successfully with a combination of acetylcysteine and sodium bicarbonate in saline.
 Struvite and carbon apatite stones can be treated with an acidic solution of hemiacidrin.
 The procedure involves infusing the chemical solution into the affected area by means of a ureteral catheter in a series of treatments over time until the stone is dissolved.
 The patient’s urine must be cultured regularly throughout the course of treatment to guard against urinary infection and prevent the buildup of excessive chemical levels, particularly magnesium, which can cause other health problems.